mariamhabib/CS250-Data-Structures/Assignments/Lab 05 - Exceptions/README.md

 Read this in Chrome! :)

-For this program, two programmers have worked on a program to
+For this program, two (hypothetical) programmers have worked on a program:

-*Ray* implemented a List object with a static array, but didn't add any error checking in.
+* *Ray* implemented a List object with a static array, but didn't add any error checking in.

-*Chel* implemented the main program, but also did not put in any error checking.
+* *Chel* implemented the main program, but also did not put in any error checking.

 A user could easily input bad data and cause the program to crash.